espressif/esp-idf-provisioning-ios/Example/ESPProvisionSample/README.md

 |`ESP Allow QR Code Scan`|`true`, `false`|`true`|Set false when QR code is not available or supported for device|
 |`ESP Allow Prefix Search`|`true`, `false`|`true`|Set false when search by prefix is not required for BLE devices|

+## Permissions

+- Since iOS 13, apps that want to access SSID (Wi-Fi network name) are required to have the location permission.
+Allow location access in app in order to verify that iOS device is currently connected with the SoftAP.

+- Since iOS 14, apps that communicate over local network are required to have the local network permission.
+Allow access to this permission in app in order to send/receive provisioning data with SoftAP devices.

 # Resources